The Paradox

 Enjambment

-Dunbar utilizes enjambment, the continuation of a sentence or phrase from one line to the next without a pause, to create a sense of momentum and flow.
-Consider the lines:
+Dunbar utilizes enjambment, the continuation of a sentence or phrase from one line to the next without a grammatical pause, to create a sense of momentum, fluidity, and interconnectedness.
+This technique allows thoughts to flow seamlessly, mirroring the continuous nature of the Paradox itself.

 Come when thy lonely heart swells;